 Do musicians use the same kind of earpieces while recording in the studio?

 Earpieces are a vital part of any musician’s process.
-There are various styles and brands out there, but there is also a range of commonalities across the board.
+There are various styles and brands out there, but there are also many commonalities across the board.

 The most common styles in use include:

-Earpads with foam – these types of earpieces are the cheapest and easiest to replace, but the sound isn’t as clean or crisp as ones that utilize a microphone and internal speaker.
+Earpads with foam – these earpieces are the cheapest and easiest to replace, but the sound isn’t as clean or crisp as those that utilize a microphone and internal speaker.

 Earpads with acoustic foam and a small element on the earpiece are the most common type of mike in use today.
 The sound quality is typically excellent, but if you need to isolate yourself from the environment, you may not like the amount of ambient noise that emanates from these earpieces.